-PSC 231 - Introduction to International R elations (3.00)
+PSC 231 - World Politics (3.00)

 Introduction to the study of international relations.
 Explores policymaking institutions, foreign policies and politics of various nations.
 Satisfies Social Sciences Core Curriculum.

 PSC 306 - Effective Organizational Communication (3.00)

 Develop strategies for assessing and improving the agency and individual communication in a law enforcement agency.
 Learn how the values of an organization are generated through nonverbal communication.